Provence Webinar, 19 MarchGet the Inside Scoop →Sign Up Now

 3

-MODERATE – GRADE 3 Daily walks are between 15-33km on well marked trails over diverse terrain – from relatively flat to hilly.
+GRADE 3 - Daily walks are between 15-33km on well marked trails over diverse terrain – from relatively flat to hilly.
 The trail takes you along quiet rural roads and on the verges of roads with traffic.
 Some of the route is on walking trails away from the road and there are often alternative routes available.
-Route finding is reasonably straightforward following the yellow arrows and granite pillars (showing distance to Santiago), however you still need to be vigilant as markers from other trails can be confusing (refer below for further details on self guided adventures).
-However our notes include hints and pointers to help you navigate the route.
+Route finding is reasonably straightforward following the yellow arrows and granite pillars (showing distance to Santiago).
+Our notes include hints and pointers to help you navigate the route.
 The route will inevitably cross main roads close to cities and towns, although the majority is on side roads and walking trails.
 The main areas to concentrate on route finding are arriving and leaving towns and cities.
 The accent is on keeping a steady pace to take in all of the attractions, with time to stop and take photos.
 You will need a good level of fitness to participate fully in this adventure.

 Departure dates